ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Formatting/Format-SpectreJson.md

 ### Synopsis
 Formats an array of objects into a Spectre Console Json.
+Formats an array of objects into a Spectre Console Json.
 Thanks to [trackd](https://github.com/trackd) for adding this.
 ![Spectre json example](/json.png)